 Lastly, the dough was filled with loads of caramelized onion, low-fat milk, eggs, sage, and crumbled Gorgonzola.
 An amazing, protein-filled, vegetarian breakfast…or brunch!
 Our vegetarian guests enjoyed this quiche, and obviously, so did we.

-1/4 cup + 1 Tbsp extra-virgin olive oil, divided 2 medium onions, sliced water, as needed 2 cups butternut squash, peeled and diced into bite-sized pieces salt and free black pepper, to taste 8 sheets phyllo dough, thawed according to package directions 4 eggs, lightly beaten 1 cup 1% milk 2 oz gorgonzola, crumbled 1 Tbsp sage, thinly sliced
+1/4 cup + 1 Tbsp extra-virgin olive oil, divided 2 medium onions, sliced water, as needed 2 cups butternut squash, peeled and diced into bite-sized pieces salt and black pepper, to taste 8 sheets phyllo dough, thawed according to package directions 4 eggs, lightly beaten 1 cup 1% milk 2 oz gorgonzola, crumbled 1 Tbsp sage, thinly sliced

 Lower oven to 375 F.